 What causes boredom in relationships can be a complex issue, but what’s important is that all parties involved in the relationship want to fix it and are willing to take action toward doing so.
 There’s no point trying to make a boring relationship better if you’re the one making all the effort.

 It’s not a bad idea to seek support if you think you need it.
 Talk to friends or supportive family members if you need advice or simply need to unburden yourself.
-If you think you need to talk to a professional, Bono’s panel of experts is always available to lend an ear and impartial advice.
+If you think you need to talk to a professional, Bonobology’s panel of experienced and licensed therapists is always available to lend an ear and impartial advice.

 It is completely normal to be bored in a relationship, especially if you’ve been together for a while, or even if you’re just someone with a short attention span in general.
 Being bored in a relationship doesn’t necessarily mean you don’t love each other anymore.
 Neither does it mean that one or both of you is a boring person and cannot change.
+Relationships get boring after a while.
 Boredom in relationships happens to the best of us and there’s no shame in admitting it or considering it a relationship issue.